gibachan/swift-syntax/Sources/SwiftSyntaxMacros/SwiftSyntaxMacros.docc/SwiftSyntaxMacros.md

 ## Example macros

-A number of example macros have been implemented in the file `MacroSytem+Examples.swift`.
+A number of example macros have been implemented in the file `MacroSystem+Examples.swift`.
 They include:

 * `#line`: Implements the `#line` expression.
 * `#column`: Implements the `#column` expression.